yudizaxay/UniversalSwap-v2-v3/README.md

 ## ⚠️ Security Warnings

 - 🔒 **NEVER share your private key** or .env file with anyone
-- 💻 Run this bot only on secure systems
+- 💻 Run this script only on secure systems
 - 🧪 Test with small amounts first
 - 🛡️ Set reasonable slippage values (1-3% recommended)
 - 🔍 Always verify token addresses to avoid scams